-Our Board of Directors has adopted the Company's Standards for Director Independence, which are available on our website at www.unitedhealthgroup.com.
+Our Board of Directors has adopted the Company's Standards for Director Independence, which are available on our website at www.unitedhealthgroup.com/about/corporate-governance.
 The Standards for Director Independence requirements exceed the independence standards set by the NYSE.

-Our Board of Directors has determined that William C. Ballard, Jr., Richard T. Burke, Timothy P. Flynn, Michele J. Hooper, Rodger A. Lawson, F. William McNabb III, Valerie C. Montgomery Rice, M.D., Glenn M. Renwick, Kenneth I. Shine, M.D. and Gail R. Wilensky, Ph.D. are each "independent" under the NYSE rules and the Company's Standards for Director Independence, and have no material relationships with the Company that would prevent the directors from being considered independent.
+Our Board of Directors has determined that William C. Ballard, Jr., Richard T. Burke, Timothy P. Flynn, Michele J. Hooper, F. William McNabb III, Valerie C. Montgomery Rice, M.D., John H. Noseworthy, M.D., Glenn M. Renwick and Gail R. Wilensky, Ph.D. are each "independent" under the NYSE rules and the Company's Standards for Director Independence, and have no material relationships with the Company that would prevent the directors from being considered independent.
 Stephen J. Hemsley, Executive Chairman of the Board, and David S. Wichmann, CEO, are not independent directors.